MaJerle/c-code-style/README.md

 ```

 - Every structure/enumeration member MUST include documentation
-- Use `12x4 spaces` offset for beginning of comment
+- Align start of comments between different structure members to the same column
 ```c
 /**
  * \brief           This is point struct